Max Muncy Player Props: Dodgers vs. Orioles

 Max Muncy At The Plate

-- In 40.0% of his games this season, Muncy has had at least one RBI.
-He's picked up more than one in 14.7% and driven in three or more of his team's runs in six contests.
+- In 30 games this season (39.5%), Muncy has picked up an RBI, and in 11 of those games (14.5%) he had two or more.
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.